 The parent app needs to ensure that all the dependencies, that are required by the customer journey are available.

-The generated folder of the module contains a package.json
+The generated folder of the module contains a package.json file that describes these dependencies.

 The dependencies from this file need to be made available in the parent app.